The Peaks Pet Nannies are Compassionate and Highly Dependable

 Debbie and Pete reside in East Hanover with their four rescued cats.
 Even though Debbie is a full time Financial Planner, she is also an extreme animal lover.
 Debbie started working with animals many years ago – pet sitting for her friends, neighbors and relatives.
 She was also an active volunteer at an animal shelter and fostered pets that needed a “forever home”.
 While outside tending to her yard, Debbie met a Peaks Pet Nanny, Chris G., who was dog walking and they started a friendly conversation.
 Once Debbie learned about The Peaks Pet Nanny, she was hooked!
 Pete works for AIG insurance and also holds his real estate license and his flexible schedule allows him time to do something he really enjoys; spending time with dogs and cats.
 Pete has always had pets in his life; growing up with dogs and cats.
 Pete became interested in pet sitting after seeing how much his wife Debbie enjoyed being a Peaks Pet Nanny!

-Lynn happily came on board with Peaks Pet Nanny in August 2015.
-A long time animal lover, Lynn resides in Clifton with four fur babies (cats), Scooby-Doo, Oreo, Joon & Elmer, that she and her roommate lovingly refer to as The Kids.
+Lynn happily came on board with Peaks Pet Nanny and is thrilled to work with furry clients.
+As a long time animal lover, Lynn resides in Clifton with four fur babies (cats), Scooby-Doo, Oreo, Joon & Elmer, that she and her roommate lovingly refer to as The Kids.
 Growing up Lynn and her family always had pets in the house, mostly German Shepherds.
 She realized at a young age, the unconditional love of animals is something to cherish.
-Lynn loves animals so much she is proud to be meat free for almost 8 years!
-For the last 19 years Lynn worked in the insurance industry, but LOVES being a Peaks Pet Nanny and taking care of fur kids!
+Lynn loves animals so much she is proud to be meat free for almost a decade!
+For the last 19 years, Lynn worked in the insurance industry, but LOVES being a Peaks Pet Nanny and taking care of fur kids!

 Michelle grew up owning and loving a variety of dogs.
 One day she came across the Peaks Pet Nanny’s information and consulted pet sitting services for her own dogs.
-Now, she is a proud pet nanny herself.
+Now, she is a proud Pet Nanny herself.
 Michelle is currently a graduate student enrolled in a doctoral program in Psychology.
 She received her Masters degree in Counseling Psychology from the College of Saint Elizabeth and her Bachelors degree in Psychology from Fairleigh Dickinson University.
 Prior to becoming a Pet Nanny, Michelle has served as a School Counselor in the New Jersey public schools.
-Michelle resides in Whippany, NJ with her husband, daughter, and 2 dogs.
+Michelle resides in Whippany, NJ with her family and and 2 spoiled dogs.

 Having been a client of the Peaks Pet Nanny for many years, Tracie is thrilled to be part of our team!
 Tracie is originally from Sparta, and has lived in Lake Hopatcong since 2008 with her husband and two children.
 A lifetime pet owner, she currently has two cats, Eleanor and Rigby, and a dog, Sadie.
 Tracie graduated in 1996 from Bloomsburg University with a degree in Business Administration.
 After years of working in the corporate world, she took time off to have her children.
 Since then, she has been an active volunteer in the Lake Hopatcong community, whether it is in schools or her kids’ after school activities.

 Sherridan lives in Lake Shawnee along with her husband and her 2 children (one in college & the other on his way).
 The most important family members have fur, 2 loving dogs and 2 sweet cats.
 Sherridan grew up on her grandparent’s farm, helping with the care of the cows, pigs, chickens and farm cats.
 Her love of animals didn’t stop there.
 She and her daughter rescued 32 feral kittens, nursed them and found them safe loving homes.
 Sherridan has always been surrounded by pets – dogs, cats, big birds, lizards, gerbils and fish.
 There is not an animal that Sherridan does not love!
 Her greatest accomplishment is being a Mom and sharing her love of animals with her children.
-She has worked at PetSmart in the pet care department and also volunteers as a foster for Purrs n Pups Rescue.
+She has worked at PetSmart in the pet care department, also volunteers as a foster for Purrs n Pups Rescue and also has experience administering medication, including insulin.
 Sherridan attended Green Mountain College in VT and majored in Retail Management, but her heart kept pulling her back to wanting to work with animals and is very excited to be part of The Peaks Pet Nanny Team!

 Melissa currently resides in Morristown, NJ but is originally from Central Jersey.
 Melissa has worked in Morris County for the past 8 years serving mentally ill adults and homeless veterans.
 Melissa holds a BA in Psychology from Ramapo College of New Jersey.
 Currently, Melissa is enrolled in a Master’s of Criminal Justice–Behavior Management concentration program through Saint Joseph’s University online.
 Melissa chose to stop working full time to pursue her studies full time.
 Melissa prefers working within the community and giving back, rather than working in a corporate setting.
 While working with homeless veterans, Melissa went to a local shelter to pick up donated food for a veteran’s dog and she left with her own dog to foster.
 Melissa’s love for animals is astounding.
 Melissa has 20 plus years experience owning, working with, and pet sitting animals.
 She had a Black Lab as a child, and later owned a Boxer that she trained and raised herself.
 Melissa has pet sit for dogs of all ages, breeds, and sizes.
 Her friendly and bubbly personality draws animals to her even in passing!
 Melissa also has experience pet sitting for cats and rabbits.
 Melissa’s flexible schedule, love for animals, and experience caring for animals makes her a great pet nanny!